kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 eval $(minikube podman-env)
 ```

-You should now be able to use podman client on the command line on your host machine talking to the podman service inside the minikube VM:
+You should now be able to use Podman client on the command line on your host machine talking to the Podman service inside the minikube VM:

 ```shell
 podman help